Japan Heritage: A Feast for the Senses in Gifu, the Land with Ties to Oda Nobunaga

 This festival is related to the "Banquet of Plum Blossoms" mentioned in a verse from the Man'yoshu poetry collection, which is also the origin of the current era name "Reiwa".

-Various events are held throughout the festival period such the Kyokusui no Utage and the Monzen Matsuri Fair.
+Various events are held throughout the festival period, such as the Kyokusui no Utage, a traditional poetry competition, and the Monzen Matsuri Fair.

 During the Kyokusui no Utage, participants dressed in Heian period clothing recite waka poetry while drinking from sake cups as part of a traditional ritual.